 The Importance of Torque Calibration

-Regular torque tool calibration and re-calibration guarantees the operator repeatable accuracy and adherence to international standards.
-Calibration also ensures torque equipment is operating to peak performance and can highlight potential tooling problems before they arise perhaps due to tool wear or broken components.
+Regular torque tool calibration ensures repeatable accuracy and adherence to international standards.
+Torque calibration also guarantees the equipment is operating at peak performance and can highlight potential tooling problems before they arise due to tool wear or broken components.

-Torque calibration equipment can be found in many industry sectors such as:
+Torque calibration equipment can be found in many departments within an organization such as: